Jeff-Ciesielski/Boms-Away/README.md

 ## Changes

+### 8/12/16

+* Properly handle multi-unit components.
+Now components with multiple 'units' (i.e. a quad op-amp in a single package, with 4 schematic symbols) will show as a single line-item.
+* If no extension is provided on a bom export, a .csv will be automatically appended to the exported file

 ### 8/11/16

 * Removed old Kivy based version
 * Moved datastore/config location to ~/.bomsaway.d (Note: Existing
   databases will be automatically migrated)